socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 ### Example(s)
 <!-- Must be concrete, ideally give three ones, one for each verbosity/fidelity level basic, medium, full-->

-The deployment units and physical tiers in an order management scenario in telecommunications may look as follows (in a hot standby or load balancing configuration):
+The deployment units and physical tiers in an order management scenario in telecommunications may look as follows (in a hot standby or load-balancing configuration):

 ![Deployment Diagram Example](/artifact-templates/images/ZIO-DeploymentDiagramExample.png)

 The locations contain one or more nodes.
-The mid tier, for instance, is called Enterprise Application Data Center in this example.
+The mid-tier, for instance, is called Enterprise Application Data Center in this example.
 Two nodes are configured redundantly (in terms of application deployment units, DUs) to support load balancing and standby/failover capabilities (to improve reliability and availability).
 A UML note comments on architectural decisions still required (while decisions already made manifest themselves in the diagram).

 ### Tools
 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->